dingxiao8715/FluTyping/README.md

 The example files contain the input genomic sequences in fasta format (example.fasta) and the corresponding epidemiological informaition of all isolates (example.meta).

 ## Reference

+Paradis E, Schliep K. ape 5.0: an environment for modern phylogenetics and evolutionary analyses in R. Bioinformatics.
+2019, 35, 526-528.
+Guangchuang Yu, David Smith, Huachen Zhu, Yi Guan, Tommy Tsan-Yuk Lam. ggtree: an R package for visualization and annotation of phylogenetic trees with their covariates and other associated data.
+Methods in Ecology and Evolution.
+2017, 8(1):28-36.
+Guangchuang Yu, Tommy Tsan-Yuk Lam, Huachen Zhu, Yi Guan.
+Two methods for mapping and visualizing associated data on phylogeny using ggtree.
+Molecular Biology and Evolution.
+2018, 35(12):3041-3043.
+Scrucca L., Fop M., Murphy T. B. and Raftery A. E. mclust 5: clustering, classification and density estimation using Gaussian finite mixture models The R Journal 8/1.
+2016, 289-317.
+Yasuo Tabei, Hisanori Kiryu, Taishin Kin, Kiyoshi Asai.
+A fast structural multiple alignment method for long RNA sequences.
+BMC Bioinformatics.
+2008, 9:33.
+Price, M.N., Dehal, P.S., and Arkin, A.P.FastTree: Computing Large Minimum-Evolution Trees with Profiles instead of a Distance Matrix.
+Molecular Biology and Evolution.
+2009, 26:1641-1650.

 ## Author
 Xiao Ding, dx@ism.cams.cn